-That's what drives the PS4 Pro's headline features and its main raison d'être.
-This is a console entirely designed for higher fidelity graphics and better image representation full stop.
+That's what drives the PS4 Pro's headline features and its main raison d'être: this is a console entirely designed for higher fidelity graphics and better image representation.
 It plays the exact same games as any other PlayStation 4, with exactly the same user interface and control system, but it runs them better.

 That's because it is capable of presenting a game's graphics in 4K – not always native 4K, as we'll explain in a bit, but up to the required 2160p to make the most of your shiny new 4K TV.

-More importantly, perhaps, is that it does so with high dynamic range (HDR) picture tech and the combination of higher resolutions, brightness and a much wider colour gamut makes for some stunning visuals.
+More importantly, perhaps, is that it does so with high dynamic range (HDR) picture tech.
+The combination of higher resolutions, brightness and a much wider colour gamut makes for some stunning visuals.
 There are many games that have been patched to offer enhanced graphics for PS4 Pro and the difference in quality is palpable.

 4K HDR games